PepSalehi/SBioA/README.md

 ### Windows users
 A good idea will be to install all the above packages using a python distribution like [Anaconda](https://store.continuum.io/cshop/anaconda/) or [EPD](https://www.enthought.com/products/epd/)

+## Language
+The first version of the material will be available in english, although a translation to Spanish is planned in the short time.
+(El material estará disponible primero en ingles y más adelante en español)